gbarrus/logging-oregon/pages/Data Management Plan.md

 filename - Name of the file including file type extension within the GitHub repository in the objects folder following the date_format# naming convention.

 title - Descriptive name of the object, generally given by the repository in which it was initially found, but otherwise assigned by project team to provide a brief descriptive name

-youtubeid- Did not use it in our Data project.

-vimeoid-  Did not use it in our Data project.

 creator- The person, group or company that created the item.
 Labelled as “unknown” if the creator is not known.